-On today’s date in 1933, Canada’s Post Office Department (now a Crown corporation known as Canada Post) issued two stamps of its third Postage Due series.
+On today’s date in 1933, Canada’s Post Office Department (now Canada Post) issued two stamps as part of its third Postage Due series.

-Across the top of the design are the words “POSTAGE DUE”; below this is the numeral value in a rectangular tablet, and the word “CENT” is below the numeral value.
-Beneath this are the two French words, “A PERCEVOIR” and “CANADA”.
+Across the top of the design are the words “POSTAGE DUE”; below this is the numeral value in a rectangular tablet while the word “CENT” is below the numeral value.
+Beneath this are the two French words, “A PERCEVOIR” and “CANADA.”